Arachni/arachni/README.md

     - Take advantage of multi-core/SMP architectures.
     - Greatly diminish scan-times.
 - Dispatcher Grids supporting:
-    - _(Optional)_ High-Performance configuration -- Combines the resources of
+    - _(Optional)_ High-Performance mode -- Combines the resources of
         multiple nodes to perform multi-Instance scans.
+        - Enabled on a per-scan basis.
     - _(Always-on)_ Load-balancing -- All Instances are automatically provided
         by the least burdened Grid member.
+        - With optional per-scan opt-out/override.
 - SSL encryption (with optional peer authentication).

 ### Crawler